AlastairTaft/redux-async-props/README.md

 before hand.
 This means all the component `needs` will be fetched at this point.

 It's for this reason that your fetch methods should check to see if the data already exists and exit if so.
-So that data isn't fetched twice (on the server and client).
+So that requests aren't made more times than is necessary.

 Start by importing the `AsyncRouterContext`.
 ```javascript